-It's time for a day trip - Explore a town, city or area which you have never been before.
+It's time for a day trip - Explore a town, city or area, somewhere you have never set foot before.

 Day 5 - Download 5 Podcasts

 Podcasts are an incredible resource that don’t often get the love they deserve.
-Podcasts allow you to immediately enter the room of some of the most fasinating people on earth as they discuss the intricacies of life - Sure, you can’t exactly join in the conversation but we’re simply observing in this case and that’s what we want.
+Podcasts allow you to immediately enter the room of some of the most fascinating people on earth as they discuss the intricacies of life - Sure, you can’t exactly join in the conversation, but we’re simply observing in this case and that’s all we want.

 They say right?
-Start including people like Neil deGrasse Tyson, Joe Rogan, Dan Carlin and Tim Ferris into your life and your insight will immediatly begin to broaden.
-You can listen to podcasts almost anywhere - On the way to work, in the gym, while you’re walking the dog.
-Download 5 new podcasts of subjects that interest you and begin to enter a new realm of information.
+Start including people like Neil deGrasse Tyson, Joe Rogan, Dan Carlin and Tim Ferris into your life and your insight will immediately begin to broaden.
+You can listen to podcasts almost anywhere - On the way to work, in the gym and while you’re walking the dog.
+Download 5 new podcasts featuring subjects that interest you, and immediately begin to enter a new realm of information.
 Finish them before this challenge ends.